-Catholic children resident in the parish of Knocklyon (as of the date of starting in the school) who wish to transfer from another school.
+- Children resident within the geographical boundaries of the Catholic parish of Knocklyon (as of the date of starting in the school) who wish to transfer from another school.

-Non-catholic children living in the Parish of Knocklyon.
+- Children living outside the boundaries of the Catholic Parish of Knocklyon.

 Entry into a Year other than Third Class

-The school being satisfied with the reason for the transfer.
-Information will be requested from the student’s former school concerning attendance, educational progress, school reports, disabilities and special needs, etc.
+- b) The school being satisfied with the reason for the transfer.
+Information will be requested from thestudent’s former school concerning attendance, educational progress, school reports, disabilitiesand special needs, etc.